plaublin/firefoxOS-apps/README.md

 Acknowledgements
 ================

-I am grateful to Blepers and Gaulgot for their helpful feedback.
+I am grateful to Blepers, Gaulgot and Maleas for their helpful feedback.